Chart Color Schemes

 Educational achievement in Hawthorn - South places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Hawthorn-South significantly exceeds broader benchmarks.
-Among residents aged 15+, 62% hold university qualifications compared to 30.4% nationally and 33.4% in Victoria.
-Bachelor degrees are the most common at 37.3%, followed by postgraduate qualifications (19.3%) and graduate diplomas (5.4%).
-Vocational pathways account for 16.3% of qualifications, with advanced diplomas at 9.1% and certificates at 7.2%.
+Hawthorn - South's educational attainment significantly exceeds broader benchmarks.
+Among residents aged 15+, 62.0% hold university qualifications, compared to 30.4% in Australia and 33.4% in Victoria.
+This educational advantage is led by bachelor degrees at 37.3%, followed by postgraduate qualifications (19.3%) and graduate diplomas (5.4%).
+Vocational pathways account for 16.3% of qualifications among those aged 15+, with advanced diplomas making up 9.1% and certificates 7.2%.

 Frequently Asked Questions - Education